actions/setup-python/README.md

     - run: pipx run --python '${{ steps.cp310.outputs.python-path }}' nox --version
 ```

+>After finishing the action environment variable `pythonLocation` becomes available.
+It contains the path to the folder where the desired version of Python or PyPy is installed.

 # Getting started with Python + Actions

 Check out our detailed guide on using [Python with GitHub Actions](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/using-python-with-github-actions).